hunglethanh9/CS231n-Python-NumPy-Tutorial/README.md

-# Python / NumPy Tutorial for [Stanford CS class CS231n: Convolutional Neural Networks for Visual Recognition](http://cs231n.stanford.edu/)
+# Jupyter Notebook version of [CS231n Python Numpy Tutorial](http://cs231n.github.io/python-numpy-tutorial/)

 Preparatory material for the probabilistic graphical models and the deep learning classes at Stanford.